matjon/em3371-controller/README.md

 - handle '--help' command line parameter,
 - write proper README.md,
 - reverse engineering:
-    - devise a more accurate formula to calculate temperature from raw data,
-      - it appears that the temperature in °F is equal to (raw_data/10)-90
     - describe how `historical1` and `historical2` in `device_single_sensor_data` behave,
     - decode other bytes in packets sent by the device, Some versions of the weather station are advertised to contain a DCF77 time